m3y54m/Embedded-Engineering-Roadmap/README.md

 #### 🔵 CI/CD Pipelines

+Continuous Integration (CI) and Continuous Delivery (CD) are software development practices that automate the process of building, testing, and deploying software.
+CI/CD pipelines are designed to ensure that software changes are deployed quickly and reliably.

 - [🔘 Intro to CI/CD Part 1: Getting Started with Docker | Digi-Key Electronics](https://youtu.be/1nxGcfIm-TU)
 - [🔘 Intro to CI/CD Part 2: Getting Started with GitHub Actions | Digi-Key Electronics](https://youtu.be/8pyqbYDYkRs)
 - [🔘 How to Build a Continuous Integration and Delivery Process for Embedded Software](https://medium.com/jumperiot/how-to-build-a-continuous-integration-and-delivery-flow-for-embedded-software-b0b5bf220a2)